 - Spray a loaf pan (9 x 5 x 3 inches) with cooking spray.

 - In a large mixing bowl, combine dry ingredients (flour, sugar, baking powder, baking soda, salt, cinnamon, and nutmeg) with a whisk.

 - Mash the ripe bananas in a medium bowl.
 In a 2 cup wet measure, measure the canola oil, add the eggs.
 Combine the oil-egg mixture with the mashed bananas.

 - Add the wet ingredients into the dry ingredients and stir until combined.
 Don't over mix or it will make the batter tough.

 - Pour half to 75% of the batter into the prepared loaf pan.
 Dot the middle of the batter with the 1/2 cup peanut butter.
 Squeeze the strawberry jam on either side of the peanut butter (you can be generous!).
 Add the remaining batter on top.

 - Squeeze more strawberry jam on top, using a toothpick or a chopstick, marble the top.
 Add sliced strawberries on top.

 - Bake for 50 minutes in the preheated oven.
 The baking time will vary because it depends on the amount and size of bananas you use and the amount of jam you use.
 You can test for doneness by sticking a knife into the center of the loaf and it should come out clean and be set in the middle.
 You can always put a foil tent over the top if you don't want the bread to brown too much (I personally like the top to be browned).
-Bake for 15 minutes more, test and if it's still not done, do a remaining 5-10 minutes and test again.
+Bake it for 15 minutes more, then test and if it's still not done, do the remaining 5-10 minutes and test again.

 Nutrition Information:Yield: 9 Serving Size: 1